Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-17-R-is-for-Art.md

 <p style="text-align: center; font-style: italic;">Standard Living Room Trail topography (from AllTrails.com).</p>

-If AllTrails (a popular hiking app) replaced their standard topographical maps with 3D renderings of this sort, users would benefit from a clearer idea of where they are located on the hike and the nature of what is down the trail.
+If AllTrails (a popular hiking app) replaced their standard topographical maps with 3D renderings that users could turn over and explore like any other 3D model, users would benefit from a clearer idea of where they are currently and what lies down the trail.
 This would encourage more confident exploration and likely cut down on wrong turns.
-Once things warm up I'll see about adding an XYZ trace to the Living Room Trail rendering via my phone's GPS (assuming I don't get lost).
+Once things warm up, I think I'll see about adding an XYZ trace to the Living Room Trail rendering with lat/long/elevation data from my phone's GPS (assuming I don't get lost).

 If you have any thoughts or questions on the above, please reach out:  [patrick.debiasse@gmail.com](patrick.debiasse@gmail.com).